COST-FP1304-PROFOUND/ProfoundData/README.md

-# The Profound Data for checking and benchmarking of dynamic vegetation models
+# The Profound dataset for checking and benchmarking of dynamic vegetation models

 # About the database

-The PROFOUND database is a collection of data for calibrating, validating and benchmarking dynamic vegetation models.
+The PROFOUND database is a collection of data for calibrating, validating and benchmarking dynamic vegetation models, created by [Cost Action FP1304 PROFOUND](https://twitter.com/FP1304Profound).

 - The code to clean the data / create the database is available [here](https://github.com/COST-FP1304-PROFOUND/ProfoundData/tree/master/PROFOUND%20database).
 - News / version infos / changes of the code [here](./PROFOUND%20database/NEWS.md)